WESTERN SPRINGS – Sebastian Hayes has been through virtual hell and back throughout a painful high school career.

 Hayes connected with Williams three times during the 14-play drive.
 Williams took a huge hit on a 14-yarder for a first down, and popped back up.
 Seven plays later, he caught a 7-yard pass on fourth-and-3 from the 10.

-“It was huge,” Williams said.
+“It was huge,” said Williams, who had six catches for 127 yards.
 “When the team needs me, I’m going to come up big.”

 Aiden Clark rushed for 110 yards on 33 carries for Naperville Central.
 Defensively, Daniel Nussbaum had an interception and Jake Stanish a fumble recovery in the second half, and the Redhawks stuffed Carroll on fourth-and-short on Lyons’ best drive out of halftime.